Tylerdurden2003/rag-pdf-chatbot/README.md

 ##  Deployment

-* Backend deployed on Render
+* Backend deployed on Railway or any other similar platform that supports python 3.11
 * Frontend can be deployed on Streamlit Cloud

 ---